America’s First Military Academy, the Pluckemin Academy (Dec.1778) was

 Troubles For Today’s Soldiers – (Interesting Thought)

-Polyester uniforms are very popular and are less expensive than uniforms made of linen or wool.
+Polyester uniforms are very popular and less expensive than linen or wool uniforms.
 However, they are very hot in warm weather, and you cannot safely fire muskets when wearing a polyester uniform.
-The danger of flash fire to the wearer is great enough that the National Park Service personnel who will conduct a safety inspection prior to any firing in a National Park will not allow anyone wearing a polyester uniform to shoot using a fire lock weapon.
+The danger of flash fire to the wearer is great enough that the National Park Service personnel conducting a safety inspection before firing in a National Park will not allow anyone wearing a polyester uniform to shoot using a fire lock weapon.
 This peril does not exist if your color guard does not fire muskets.

 Additional MLH Stories & Research